QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

 Overview
 ============

-This lecture explores some of the key packages for working with data and doing statistics in Julia
+This lecture explores some of the key packages for working with data and doing statistics in Julia.

-In particular, we will examine the ``DataFrame`` object in detail (i.e., construction, manipulation, querying, visualization, and nuances like missing data)
+In particular, we will examine the ``DataFrame`` object in detail (i.e., construction, manipulation, querying, visualization, and nuances like missing data).

-While Julia is not an ideal language for pure cookie-cutter statistical analysis, it has many useful packages to provide those tools as part of a more general solution
+While Julia is not an ideal language for pure cookie-cutter statistical analysis, it has many useful packages to provide those tools as part of a more general solution.

-This list is not exhaustive, and others can be found in organizations such as `JuliaStats <https://github.com/JuliaStats>`_, `JuliaData <https://github.com/JuliaData/>`_, and  `QueryVerse <https://github.com/queryverse>`_
+This list is not exhaustive, and others can be found in organizations such as `JuliaStats <https://github.com/JuliaStats>`_, `JuliaData <https://github.com/JuliaData/>`_, and  `QueryVerse <https://github.com/queryverse>`_.

 Setup
 ------------------